investindex/Psychology/README.md

 #### Fear and greed

-There are two major forces that could drive you to make unforced errors once you're invested: events that trigger greed or fear.
+Two major emotions can drive you to make unforced errors once you're invested: greed and fear.

 If you read or watch financial news, it can be hard not to notice the people who are enjoying higher returns than you.
 Envy, greed, the fear of missing out — these are not known to promote rational thought.
 But they propel many investors to chase the recent returns of flashy investments, embrace extreme risk — sometimes without realizing it — or otherwise make unwise decisions.